by Kerri Harris

 The average person engages in some form of negotiation on a daily basis.
 From time-management struggles to managing employees, work/life balances issues and even parenthood, opportunities to hone negotiation skills are everywhere.
 Improving your negotiation skills can mean greater peace of mind, increased harmony among the team, and the chance to advance personal and business relationships toward future success.

-There are several basic elements common to various negotiation situations:
+There are several basic common elements to improving your negotiation techniques:

 - Assessing your needs and wants and what you are really after.